dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_quality_assessment.md

-# Metadata integrity and quality assessment
+# Metadata integrity and quality

 While metadata quality can be somewhat subjective, there are a number of key principles that can be objectively assessed and should be universally followed throughout DHIS2 implementations.
 In order to assess metadata quality, a metadata assessment can be performed.
 In this context, we can define metadata assessment as the review of the quality of a specific implementations configuration.
 While this is wide-ranging in scope, our goal is to break down the assessment process into manageable pieces that can be reviewed, prioritized and fixed over time.
 Regular metadata assessment and ongoing upkeep is an important part of long-term DHIS2 configuration and maintenance.
 While configuration tasks can often be performed quickly through a number of different mechanisms, without proper co-ordination there can be a number of challenges that a DHIS2 systems configuration can face over time.
 Some examples of the effects of these configuration challenges include: